-Jim is former managing partner and current DBL Law partner practicing extensively in the areas of Banking & Commercial Law, Estate & Succession Planning, and Business Organizations & Taxation.
+Jim is the former managing partner and current DBL Law partner practicing extensively in the areas of Banking & Commercial Law, Estate & Succession Planning, and Business Organizations & Taxation.
 He presents profit and nonprofit entities and individuals in financial transactions, business mergers and asset acquisitions and sales, and real estate acquisitions, and simple and complex development projects.
 Jim works with clients on estate planning and probate matters as well as general business and tax matters.
 He also provides guidance for entity structuring, reorganization, owner and employee buy/sell arrangements, and management and owner succession.

-Jim has successfully guided clients through a number of significant matters:
+Jim has successfully guided clients through a number of significant matters, including: